false-schemers/skint/README.md

 Here are some details on SKINT's interactive Read-Eval-Print-Loop (REPL) and evaluation/libraries support:

   *  `read` supports R7RS notation for circular structures, but both `eval` and `load` reject them
-  *  all supported R7RS-small forms are available in the built-in `(skint)` library and REPL environment
+  *  all R7RS-small forms are available in the built-in `(skint)` library and REPL environment
   *  `-I` and `-A` command-line options extend library search path; initial path is `./`
   *  `cond-expand` checks against `(features)` and available libraries
-  *  `environment` dynamically fetches library definitions from `.sld` files
+  *  `environment` may dynamically fetch external library definitions from `.sld` files
   *  both `eval` and `load` accept optional environment argument
   *  command-line options can be shown by running `skint --help`
   *  both `import` and `define-library` forms can be entered interactively into REPL
-  *  REPL supports single-line `comma-commands` — type `,help` for a full list
+  *  REPL supports single-line “comma-commands” — type `,help` for a full list
   *  on Un*x-like systems, interactive use of skint with line exiting requires external readline wrapper such as [rlwrap](https://github.com/hanslub42/rlwrap)

-Please note that SKINT's interaction environment exposes bindings for all supported R7RS-small procedures and syntax forms directly, so there is no need to use `import`.
+Please note that SKINT's interaction environment exposes bindings for all R7RS-small procedures and syntax forms directly, so there is no need to use `import`.
 All R7RS-small libraries are built-in and do not rely on any external .sld files.